 Are we biased?

-Of course, we are!
+Probably, yes.
 Even if we try to be objective, we are not experts in using all the existing vector databases.

 What do we measure?